GSA/digitalgov.gov/content/posts/2017-06-28-hack-to-learn-at-the-library-of-congress.md

 Participants were largely librarians, faculty or students from our three partner organizations.
 12 seats were opened to the public and quickly filled by librarians, faculty or students from universities or cultural heritage institutions.
 Based on our registration survey, the majority of participants trended towards little or no experience.
 Almost half reported experience with OpenRefine, while 44.8% reported having never used any of the tools before.
 49.3% wanted to learn about “all” methodologies (data cleaning, text mining, network analysis, etc.), and 46.3% reported interest in specifically text mining.

-{{< legacy-img src="{{< link "files/2017/06/600-x-280-Hack-to-Learn-LOC-May-2017-pie-chart.png" >}}" alt="31.3% of hack-to-learn registrants were curious about computational research and wanted and introduction, and 28.4% were familiar with some tools but not all.
+{{< legacy-img src="CDN/files/2017/06/600-x-280-Hack-to-Learn-LOC-May-2017-pie-chart.png" alt="31.3% of hack-to-learn registrants were curious about computational research and wanted and introduction, and 28.4% were familiar with some tools but not all.
 14.9% thought it sounded fun!" >}}

 Twenty-one attendees responded to our post-event survey.
 Participants confirmed that collections as data work felt less “intimidating” and the tools more “approachable.”
 Respondents reported a recognition of untapped potential in their data sets and requested more events of this kind.